simogeo/sitemap/README.md

 Simple PHP sitemap class
 ========================

-A sitemap relying on WGET and SED command tools.
+A PHP sitemap class relying on WGET and SED command tools.
 Simple & efficient.

-How to simply use?
+How to use it?
 ========================

 ```php